realagozie/datagram-cli-release/README.md

 # Command to clean up old .db for Linux installs:
 rm -rf ~/.datagram/ai-router/.db

-# get the latest version by going to the GitHub and copy the direct link, then download using wget
+# get the latest version by going to the GitHub and copy the direct link of the latest release, then download using wget
 wget https://github.com/Datagram-Group/datagram-cli-release/releases/download/1.1.4/datagram-cli-x86_64-linux

 # move the file to bin dir